-Submissions are now open for the 63rd edition of the Cork Film Festival, which will take place over 10 days, from 9th – 18th November 2018.
+Submissions are now closed for the 63rd edition of the Cork Film Festival, which will take place over 10 days, from 9th – 18th November 2018.
 Cork Film Festival is Ireland’s first and largest film festival.
 It is a local, national and international celebration of cinema, running for ten days in November each year in Cork City.

 The Festival showcases over 200 the latest and best international and Irish features, documentaries and shorts, and includes programmes for schools, families, a focus on film and mental health (Illuminate) and specialist Industry Days, including Doc Day, cementing the Festival as the destination festival for documentary in Ireland.

 The Festival welcomes submissions of features and shorts, and all forms of film production – fiction, documentary, animation, experimental, etc. We look for interesting new voices and work that pushes boundaries and takes risks.
 We champion new voices and celebrate excellence in filmmaking throughout our programme, which features over 200 titles.
 We also recognise filmmakers’ achievements through our eight Awards, two of which are Academy Award® qualifying.

 The Festival will be hosted in a variety of City Centre locations, ensuring that filmmakers and Festival-goers not only enjoy the best in cultural cinema, but are also exposed to all that this vibrant and historic city has to offer.

 The Cork Film Festival is accredited by the following Awards Academies:

 • Academy Awards®: winners of the Grand Prix Irish Short and the winner of the Grand Prix International Short categories, qualify for the long list of the Academy Awards® for the Animated Short Film/Live Action Short Film category.